 - Try to include PNN Macuira on your tour.

-Discover our guide on La Guajira to access, in a few clicks, all the practical information to visit this mysterious desert.
+Free online guide on La Guajira to access, in a few clicks, all the practical information to visit this desert.

-3. How to visit Cabo de la Vela
+- 3. Visit Cabo de la Vela in La Guajira

 1. The Wayuu’s Territory